Appliscale/xprof/README.md

 debug_info of the beam files belonging to the loaded modules.
 As the list is global there can be only one record with the same name loaded at a time and records loaded later might override previously loaded ones.

+## Compile-time configuration

+`XPROF_ERL_HIST` - By default XProf uses the `hdr_histogram_erl` NIF
+library.
+If you have compilation problems you can choose to use a native Erlang histogram implementation by defining the OS env var `XPROF_ERL_HIST` when compiling `xprof_core`.

+`COWBOY_VERSION` - By default XProf uses Cowboy version 2.x.
+This version is only supported from Erlang/OTP 19 and is not backwards compatible with older Cowboy versions.
+If for some reason you would like to use Cowboy version 1.x you can define the OS env var `COWBOY_VERSION=1` when compiling `xprof_gui`.

 ## Contributing